-Before you rent your property, you need to set a competitive weekly rent.
+Before you rent your investment property, you need to set a competitive weekly rent.
 Otherwise, you’ll find it difficult to find a tenant.

-How do I set the rent?
+How do I set my investment property rent?

-- Visit real estate sites.
+- Visit well known real estate sites.

-- Click on the ‘rent’ tab.
+- Click on the rent’ tab.

 - Type in your suburb.